istio/istio.io/content/docs/concepts/security/index.md

 In this setup, Citadel is able to provide keys and certificates management for all namespaces, and isolate microservice deployments from each other.

-## Authorization
+## Authentication Policy

 Istio authentication policy enables operators to specify authentication requirements for a service (or services).
 Istio authentication policy is composed of two parts:

 * Peer: verifies the party, the direct client, that makes the connection.
-The common authentication mechanism for this is [mutual TLS](/docs/concepts/security/#authentication).
+The common authentication mechanism for this is [mutual TLS](/docs/concepts/security/#mutual-tls-authentication).

 * Origin: verifies the party, the original client, that makes the request (e.g end-users, devices etc).
 JWT is the only supported mechanism for origin authentication at the moment.